-The Student Counseling and Psychological Services adheres to strict confidentiality guidelines set by national and state ethical codes and guidelines.
+Student Counseling and Psychological Services adheres to strict confidentiality guidelines

+established by professional ethical codes and national and state laws.
 Any and all

-records kept by the Student Counseling and Psychological Services are kept confidential, except
+records kept by Student Counseling and Psychological Services are kept confidential,

 b.
 When documents are court ordered to be released to the property of the court.

 c.
 When Student Counseling and Psychological Services staff discuss case material for the purpose of consultation, supervision, and/or treatment team planning.

 d.
 When Student Counseling and Psychological Services staff makes a referral on your behalf to Student Health in order to coordinate treatment.
 Only relevant and pertinent information relating to treatment planning shall be shared.